Skip to main content

 Development behavior

-• HTML and referenced assets are tracked in file dependencies, so edits trigger recompilation.
+• Extension.js tracks HTML and referenced assets in file dependencies, so edits trigger recompilation.

-• Script changes use HMR where supported in the injected script flow.
+• Script changes use hot module replacement (HMR) where supported in the injected script flow.

 • If the HTML script/style entry list changes (add/remove entries), Extension.js can require a dev server restart.

-• Manifest HTML entrypoint changes can also trigger restart-required diagnostics.
+• Changing manifest HTML entrypoints can also trigger restart-required diagnostics.

 Paths and environment variables

-• Relative paths are resolved from the HTML file location.
+• Extension.js resolves relative paths from the HTML file location.

-• Leading / paths are treated as extension public-root paths.
+• Extension.js treats leading / paths as extension public-root paths.

-• $EXTENSION_PUBLIC_* and related placeholders can be replaced in emitted HTML during compilation.
+• Extension.js replaces $EXTENSION_PUBLIC_* and related placeholders in emitted HTML during compilation.

 Using extra pages